jdeschamps/htSMLM/guide/overview.md

 Here is a brief overview of the GUI and what can be parameterized in the configuration:

 - Laser pulse/power panel with logarithmic scale, aimed at finely tuning an activation laser for localization microscopy.
   - Text and color of the title
   - Default value for the maximum pulse/power
+  - Names of the two laser activation one can choose from
 - Control for the power of four independent lasers, with on/off and power percentage.
   - Text and color of the title
   - Enable/disable the On/Off button